E. 29th AVENUE TOWN CENTER

 KABOD COFFEE, SPECIALTY COFFEE ROASTERS

-It’s like bringing the “Bean Belt” to Stapleton Denver.
+It’s like bringing the “Bean Belt” to Central Park Denver.

 The Bean Belt, the region of Ethiopia considered the birthplace of coffee, is where the world’s finest coffee beans are grown and coveted around the globe.
-And Kabod Coffee, one of Stapleton’s newest woman/minority-owned businesses, is bringing Ethiopia’s finest cup to patrons near and far.
+And Kabod Coffee, one of the communities newest woman/minority-owned businesses, is bringing Ethiopia’s finest cup to patrons near and far.

 Muluye Hailemariam, owner of Kabod Coffee, opened the shop at the corner of Central Park and Northfield Blvds., in September 2019.